 Electronic reserves enable students to access course materials through the Gumberg Library's e-reserves site around the clock.
 Print reserves enable students to access course materials from the library's Circulation Desk during the library's operating hours.

-Electronic, print, and audio materials available in Gumberg Library's collections or owned by the professor.
+Electronic, print, and audio materials available in Gumberg Library's collections or owned by the professor, such as

-Books, articles, DVDs, CDs, or kits available in Gumberg Library or owned by the professor.
+Books, articles, DVDs, CDs, anatomical models, games, or kits available in Gumberg Library or owned by the professor.

 Reserves will be removed at the end of the semester unless other arrangements are made with the Reserves Coordinator.